ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 out-of-scope of RATS, but they are presumed to exist in order to convey conceptual messages appropriately between roles.

-An exemplary usage scenario: An entity that both connects to a wide-area network and to a system bus taking on both the Attester and Verifier roles.
+The following paragraph elaborates on an exemplary usage scenario:

+An entity that both connects to a wide-area network and to a system bus taking on both the Attester and Verifier roles.
 As a system bus entity, a Verifier consumes Evidence from other devices connected to the system bus that implement Attester roles.
 As a wide-area network connected entity, it may implement an Attester role.
 The entity, as a system bus Verifier, may choose to fully isolate its role as a wide-area network Attester.
-Alternatively, attestation results might reflect an aggregation of system bus operational state claims in the form of Evidence.
+Alternatively, Attestation Results might reflect an aggregation of system bus operational state claims in the form of Evidence.

 In essence, an entity that combines more than one role also creates and